kglw-dot-net/discourse-gizzard-setlist/README.md

 ## Usage

+Entering `[setlist]` (date) `[/setlist]` tag into a post will turn into a click-to-load button which turns into a tooltip showing the specified show's setlist, with a link to the full page for the show.

-A button will be added to the post editor, with the text "Gizzard Setlist".
+A button will be added to the post editor (in the "more"/gear icon menu), with the text "Gizz Setlist".
+Clicking it will insert a `[setlist]` example tag with the placeholder text "YYYY-MM-DD".
+(In the preview window, it will initially be red because the letters are an invalid date; once you've entered a valid (numerical) date, it will appear with a green border.)

 ## Links